oracle/nosql-node-sdk/doc/guides/tables.md

 Other properties are optional and default values will be used if not explicitly provided.

-See {@tutorial connect-cloud} guide on how to configure and connect to the Oracle NoSQL Database Cloud Service as well as the Cloud Simulator.
+See {@page connect-cloud.md} guide on how to configure and connect to the Oracle NoSQL Database Cloud Service as well as the Cloud Simulator.

-See {@tutorial connect-on-prem} guide on how to configure and connect to the On-Premise Oracle NoSQL Database.
+See {@page connect-on-prem.md} guide on how to configure and connect to the On-Premise Oracle NoSQL Database.

 The first example below creates instance of {@link NoSQLClient} for the Cloud